CptAlessio/dependency-monitor/README.md

 [OK] Vulnerable dependency not found
 ```
-## Automation (Batch scan)
+## Scan two or more repositories
-Use batch scan to scan two or more repositories.
+Use batch scan to scan two or more repositories at the same time.
 - Add the repository name to `repositories.txt` file.

 ### Example